 These are the metadata types the repo dependency cleaner looks at, to make sure there are no missing dependencies:

 These are the metadata types that will be deleted if they have missing dependencies:

 Although the repo dependency cleaner is triggered by certain deployments, it does not only look at items related to that deployment package.
 The cleaner looks at the metadata types listed above, across your entire repo.
-Metadata deployed to source control with another tool besides Gearset - or deployed to source control with Gearset but years ago - might include items with missing dependencies.
+Metadata deployed to source control with another tool besides Gearset - or that has been directly modified in source - might include items with missing dependencies.
 If so, this undeployable metadata will be deleted by the cleaner.

 Can I turn off the repo dependency cleaner?

 You might want to turn off the repo dependency cleaner if you deliberately deploy items with missing dependencies through source control.
 For example, if you have lots of managed packages in your orgs, you might want to deploy the permissions for managed packages’ objects and classes but not deploy the objects and classes themselves.
 The repo dependency cleaner would delete these permissions, because the items on which they depend are not in the repo.

 By default, Gearset’s repo dependency cleaner is enabled.
 To disable or enable the cleaner, go to

 Repo dependency cleaner.
 This is a team-wide setting, so it applies to all repos deployed to by everyone in your team.